How to Spend a Great Week in Saratoga Without Ever Betting on the Horses

 Wednesday - Spend the Day at the Spa

 This spa is for everyone - we promise!

-Since you're not going too far today, you have time for a nice leisurely breakfast at Ravenous (crepes, yum!) before you take the bike path and walk to the Spa State Park or drive down (depending on how much hiking around you're planning to do once you're there).
+Since you're not going too far today, you have time for a nice leisurely breakfast at The Kettle Restaurant before you head to Saratoga Spa State Park.
 First you need to get pictures with the Hall of Springs and learn about the history, then you should set off to discover some of the 10 miles of walking paths through the park.
 There are playgrounds, two pools, and a really cool mineral formation called a Tufa to explore.